-It was also Keynes who, two years before Bretton Woods, in 1942, outlined the concept for International Commodity Control in a memorandum' "The International Control of Raw Materials".
-Although written in the war years - before the UN, the IMF or SDRs. even existed - it was not until 1974 - the year that the Sixth Special Session of the UN made its Declaration for a New International Economic Order that Keynes's memorandum was published.
+It was also Keynes who, two years before Bretton Woods, in 1942, outlined the concept for International Commodity Control in a memorandum "The International Control of Raw Materials".
+Although written in the war years - before the UN, the IMF or SDRs even existed - it was not until 1974 - the year that the Sixth Special Session of the UN made its Declaration for a New International Economic Order that

-The question occurs - how is it that decisions made in an international conference of the United Nations in 1974 - supposedly reached by democratic vote - concur so exactly with a memorandum written 32 years previously, and UNPUBLISHED UNTIL THE SAME YEAR AS THE
+Keynes's memorandum was published.

-'The Programme emphasises the necessity of effecting structural changes in five key areas of international economic relations if the long-term developmental needs of the poorer parts of the world and a more just and peaceful world order are to be realised.
+The question occurs - how is it that decisions made in an international conference of the United Nations in 1974 - supposedly reached by democratic vote - concur so exactly with a memorandum written 32 years previously, and UNPUBLISHED UNTIL THE SAME YEAR AS THE DECISION?
+It is either coincidence, or long-term manipulation.
+Be that as it may, one aspect of the NIEO Declaration was the agenda for reform adopted at the UN Seventh Special Session in September 1975, Dr. Helen O'Neill, in her publication "A Common Interest in a Common Fund" published by UNCTAD says:

+"The Programme emphasises the necessity of effecting structural changes in five key areas of international economic relations if the long-term developmental needs of the poorer parts of the world and a more just and peaceful world order are to be realised.
 These are: